LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 The ITER template geometry file is located in the ``baserun`` directory.
 We will load the template file with
 :menuselection:`&File --> &Import --> &Template`.
 Because the template
-extenstion is ``.tpl``, we have to chang the filter in the DivGeo import dialog from ``*.ogr`` to ``*.tpl``.
+extenstion is ``.tpl``, we have to change the filter in the DivGeo import dialog from ``*.ogr`` to ``*.tpl``.

 .. image:: divgeo_ITER_pre_1.png